 Nitrogen has a complex cycle and can exist in organic, inorganic, particulate, gaseous, and soluble forms.
-The soluble, inorganic oxidized forms are nitrate (NO_3^-), and nitrite (NO_2^-), which are normally found in surface water.
-The reduced inorganic form is ammonia (NH_3), which is normally found in low-oxygen environments.
-The inorganic forms, NO_3^- , NO_2^- , and NH_3 are the most available for primary productivity or algal growth.
-However, atmospheric nitrogen (N_2) can also be used as a nutrient source by some species of algae or cyanobacteria, and various other reduced forms of nitrogen can be produced by decomposition processes.
+The soluble, inorganic oxidized forms are nitrate $(NO_3^{-1})$ , and nitrite $(NO_2^{-1})$ , which are normally found in surface water.
+The reduced inorganic form is ammonia $(NH_3)$ , which is normally found in low-oxygen environments.
+The inorganic forms, $NO_3^{-1}$ , $NO_2^{-1}$ , and $NH_3$ are the most available for primary productivity or algal growth.
+However, atmospheric nitrogen $(N_2)$ can also be used as a nutrient source by some species of algae or cyanobacteria, and various other reduced forms of nitrogen can be produced by decomposition processes.
 Particulate and dissolved organic forms of nitrogen are not immediately available to drive algal growth but can be converted to ammonia by bacteria and fungi and can be oxidized to form nitrites and then nitrates.
 Surface runoff can contain inorganic nitrogen from fertilizers and organic nitrogen from animal waste, wastewater, etc.

-Total Nitrogen (TN) is the quantity of all nitrogen in the water and is calculated by adding the measured forms of organic nitrogen, nitrate, nitrite, and ammonia.
+Total Nitrogen (TN) is the quantity of all nitrogen in the water and is calculated by adding the measured forms of organic nitrogen, oxidized nitrogen, and ammonia.

-Nitrates and Nitrites (NO3-+ NO2-) are the sum of total oxidized nitrogen, often readily available for algal uptake.
+Nitrates and Nitrites ( $NO_3^-+NO_2^-$ ) are the sum of total oxidized nitrogen, often readily available for algal uptake.

 Ammonia (NH3-N) is a reduced form of dissolved nitrogen that is readily available for phytoplankton uptake.
-NH3 is found where dissolved oxygen is lacking, such as in a eutrophic hypolimnion, and is produced by bacteria as a byproduct during decomposition.
+NH3 is found where dissolved oxygen is lacking, such as in a eutrophic hypolimnion, and is produced as a by-product by bacteria during decomposition.